 Nowadays, customers are taking matters into their own hands by choosing the businesses they want to do business with.
 Consider improving your customer journey and providing a seamless experience throughout their interaction with your business.

 Generally, B2B leads are qualified at the marketing level (Marketing Qualified Leads, or MQLs) and the sales level (Sales Qualified Leads, or SQLs).
-Sales-qualified leads are determined to be ready to make a purchase by the sales team.
+Sales-qualified leads are determined to be ready to purchase by the sales team.
 When calculating your lead generation win rate, don’t forget to specify whether you’re using MQLs or SQLs.

 Instead, strive to identify your ideal customer profiles and focus your efforts on them.
 To achieve this, you could use some insights about where your leads are coming from.